100 Years of AGU

 2019 marks AGU's Centennial year, a milestone representing the innovation, discovery, connections, and solutions in Earth and space science over the past century and the progress to come.
 Through each Centennial month, AGU will celebrate a different broad science and this page will serve as a hub to centralize the past, present, and future innovations of that featured science, as well as showing the stories of the humans behind the science.
 As 2019 begins, we celebrate the history of AGU and its growth from its first meeting to the evolution of its sections and membership.
 Later this month, the focus will be on Atmospheric Science and Climate Science.

 Lloyd Viel Berkner’s legacy as an atmospheric scientist and an AGU leader lives on through the Fall Meeting Berkner Travel Fellowship.
 This program funds Earth and space scientists in 88 countries to provide support for early career scientists and students to present research at AGU-sponsored or co-sponsored meetings.
-Read more about former AGU President Berkner's contributions and lasting impact in this 1967 Transactions Memorial tribute.
+Read more about former AGU President Berkner's contributions and lasting impact in this Tribute from the National Academies Press.

 Meet Dereka Carroll-Smith, a NOAA Hollings Scholarship Alumna and current NSF Graduate Research Fellow and PhD student at the University of Illinois at Urbana-Champaign.